secretstartups/handbook/finance/expenses/index.html.md

+---
+layout: handbook-page-toc
+title: Expenses
+---

 ## On this page
 {:.no_toc}

 - TOC
 {:toc}

-## <i id="biz-tech-icons" class="far fa-paper-plane"></i>Introduction
+## <i class="far fa-paper-plane" id="biz-tech-icons"></i>Introduction

 Welcome to the Expenses page!
 You should be able to find answers to most of your questions here.
 If you can't find what you are looking for, then:

 - **Chat channel**: `#expense-reporting-inquires`
 - **Email**: `ap@gitlab.com`

 GitLab utitilizes Expensify as our team member expense reimbursement tool.
 All team members will have access to Expensify within 2 days from their hire date.
-If you didn't receive an email from Expensify for your access, please contact ap@gitlab.com.
-Note: Ensure to opt-out from news by logging in and navigating to `Settings > Preferences > Contact Preferences` and un-checking the box at `Relevant feature updates and Expensify news`.
+If you didn't receive an email from Expensify for your access, please contact [ap@gitlab.com](mailto:ap@gitlab.com).
+**Note**: Ensure to opt-out from news by logging in and navigating to `Settings > Preferences > Contact Preferences` and un-checking the box at `Relevant feature updates and Expensify news`.

-Expense reports are to be submitted at least once a month.
+Expense reports are to be submitted at least once a month and must be submitted within 30 days of the invoice due date, service date or.
 Additional information on getting started with Expensify and creating/submitting expense reports can be found [here](https://community.expensify.com/discussion/5922/deep-dive-day-1-with-expensify-for-submitters/p1?new=1).

-### <i id="biz-tech-icons" class="far fa-paper-plane"></i>Redacting Personal Information from Receipts - A Caution
+### <i class="far fa-paper-plane" id="biz-tech-icons"></i>Redacting Personal Information from Receipts - A Caution

 As the service does not require your personal information in order to process the reimbursement, we encourage you to redact your personal information before uploading receipts to protect your privacy.
 Managers should relay this caution to your team members, but we will no longer deny the expense report if receipt images contain personal information.